+As of December 31, 2020, the Company had one operating segment: exploration and mining.
 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on reportable segment profit/loss, which is a measure of adjusted profit/loss before tax from continuing operations.
-The adjusted profit/loss before tax from continuing operations is measured consistently with the Group's profit/loss before tax from continuing operations except head office and corporate expenses are excluded from such measurement.
+Segment performance is evaluated based on reportable segment profit/loss, which is a measure of adjusted profit/loss before tax.
+The adjusted profit/loss before tax is measured consistently with the Group's profit/loss before tax except that head office and corporate expenses are excluded from such measurement.